The Ultimate Guide to Zermatt

 The best views, however, are from a series of chalets in the Petit Village - Chalet Grace, Les Anges and Maurice.
 For families Chalet Ulysse is ideal but for the heights of luxury, there is nowhere more impressive than Chalet Zermatt Peak.
 For slightly lower key accommodation then any of the apartments in the Nevada residence will fit the bill - these include Mount Whitney, Wheeler Peak and Mount Williamson.

-For further information on where to stay take a look at our extensive collection of luxury chalets in Zermatt.
+To find further accommodation options, take a look at our extensive collection of luxury chalets in Zermatt.

 Winter in Zermatt